lkv971/Logistics-company/README.md

 ### 3. Power BI Reports and Dashboards
 This folder contains Power BI reports and dashboards for data visualization:
-- **Logistics Analysis.pbix**: The Power BI report file for logistics analysis.
+- **Logistics Analytics.pbix**: The Power BI report file for logistics analysis.
-- **Logistics Analysis.pdf**: A PDF version of the logistics analysis report.
+- **Logistics Analytics.pdf**: A PDF version of the logistics analysis report.
 - **Screenshots**: Visual snapshots of the Power BI dashboards:
   - **July 2019 Financial Dashboard**: A financial performance overview for July 2019.
   - **Semi-Trailers Performance 2019 Dashboard**: Performance analysis of semi-trailers for 2019.